lamm-mit/LifeGPT/README.md

 To set up the Conda environment for this project, you will use the `LifeGPT_env.yml` file provided in this repository.
 This file contains all the necessary dependencies and package versions to ensure the environment is consistent with what the project requires.

-### Step-by-Step Guide to Create the Conda Environment
+### Step-by-Step Guide to Create the LifeGPT Conda Environment

 1. **Install Conda (if not already installed):**